HKgame01/H4B/README.md

 ## 💻 What it does

-Cure Disease is aweb application that allows you to:
+Uhealth+ is aweb application that allows you to:

 - Locate nearest hospitals to you
 - Book an appointment with a doctor